gagle/node-seraphim/README.md

 <a name="get"></a>
 __Seraphim#get() : Object__

-Returns the object with all the data.
+Returns the internal object with all the data that has been merged.

 <a name="load"></a>
 __Seraphim#load(resource[, onLoad]) : Seraphim__

-Loads and merges a resource.
-It can be a string, object or function.
+Loads and merges a resource. `resource` can be a string, object or function.

 __String__